Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 For Q1 2025, Intel projected revenue in the 11.7–12.7 billion USD range and a loss of 0.27 USD per share.
 The gross margin was expected at 36%, down from 51% in Q1 2024.

 Q4 2024 marked the first financial quarter under the interim co-presidency of David Zinsner and Michelle Johnston Holthaus following the departure of Pat Gelsinger.
-Michelle Holthaus noted that the last quarter represented a positive step forward, as Intel exceeded its forecasts for revenue, gross margin, and EPS.
+Michelle Holthaus noted that the last quarter represented a positive step forward, as Intel exceeded its revenue, gross margin, and EPS forecasts.
 She emphasised the progress in executing the cost-cutting plan aimed at supporting the company’s recovery.
 David Zinsner stated that the plan had a positive impact, contributing to improved business efficiency, return on invested capital, and the company’s overall profitability.

 Intel continues to move towards its foundry model by establishing Intel Foundry as a separate subsidiary.
 For Q1 2025, revenue from this division was expected to remain in line with Q4 2024 levels.